psu13/mutable-hakyll/posts/yoneda-speedrun.md

 Functors are the first step up.

 Functors are the *arrows between categories*.
-That is, if you were to define the category where the objects were all categories of some kind then the arrows would be functors.
+That is, if you were to define a category where the objects were all categories of some kind then the arrows would be functors.

 **Definition 5**.
 Given two categories $\mathbf{C}$ and $\mathbf{D}$ a